tips for driving in Quebec

 the same part of the highway must stop).

-/ Autoroute signs are in green, just like main roads, not
+Canada, these are green, just like main roads, not blue as is

 lights: as is general in North America, traffic